tanakrit-d/Appium-Swipe-Actions/README.md

 The importance of dynamically generating 'points' of an element to interact with allows us to account for re-sizing under a number of conditions (such as different devices/resolutions).

 For the purpose of this library, we are only concerned with two attributes of an element: position and size.
-The element's co-ordinates within the viewport is considered the top-left-point.
+The element's coordinates within the viewport is considered the top-left-point.

 We can then use the element size to determine where it occupies relative to the view-port position.
 ![Element Diagram](https://github.com/tanakrit-d/appium-gesture-actions/raw/main/resources/understanding_element_position-dimension.png)